-You never expect to walk into work one day and be told your coworker has cancer.
+You never expect to walk into work one day and be told your coworker was newly diagnosed with cancer.
 It doesn’t matter how well any of you know your colleague.
 Aside from the obvious reality that their illness will change their lives and that of their family dramatically, the fact that someone you work with has cancer will impact you and your workplace.
 Whether you work directly with this person or merely know them in passing, our work relationships are so varied and unique that it’s often hard to pinpoint the right thing to do or say.
 Next to the support that a cancer patient gets from their family and friends, the support you can provide as a coworker or manager will have a tremendous impact on their road to recovery.

 Offer Your Listening Ears

 If you can’t find the words, let your presence to speak for you.
 Hold their hand, give them a big hug, or just sit with them.
 Your willingness to be there for them may make them feel safe enough to talk about their fears, their feelings, and the roller coaster of emotions they are going through.
 Knowing that someone is willing to listen can make all the difference in the world.
 As you spend time listening, you’ll gradually begin to get to know them better, understand their feelings, and most of all, get a better idea as to the things you can do or say to help them.

 When you don’t know what to say, don’t put your foot in your mouth by saying something that will turn an anxious moment into a tundra.
 Don’t say something like, “Everything will be just fine.”
 You don’t know whether it will be, and your words come off sounding like the empty platitudes that they are.
 Don’t be afraid to be honest.
 When you say, “I’m so sorry; I don’t have a clue as to what I should or want to say,” you’re brutally honest, while showing that you care.